theoneandonlyshadow/discord-nlp-example/README.md

 ### Note:
 Before you run, make sure you have installed necessary dependencies, intents specified and bot token specified for Discord API.
-Also modify the code for control statements or loops as you wish.
+Also modify the code for control statements like if-else or loops as you wish.
 This is just an example with only NLP in it.

 ## Built With